 Dorinda feels it is important that ANZSSA exists as a way for student support staff to connect with each other, discuss challenges in their work, and stay informed on sector issues.
 ANZSSA, as a peak body, also gives a collective voice on policy issues.

-Jim Elliott, Immediate Past President
+Jordi Austin, Immediate Past President

 Sean Murray, Regional Convenor Coordinator

 Sean is currently Head, Counselling and Disability Services at Curtin University.
 He has held this position for the past 10 years.
 Prior to working at Curtin he lectured in the Department of Psychiatry and Neuroscience, at UWA for 2 years.
 Before he migrated to Australia he held the position of Deputy Head of Department and co-coordinator of post-graduate courses in Psychology at the Medical University of Southern Africa; he was also a lecturer and Associate Director of the Centre for Psychology, at the University of Pretoria.
 As a psychologist he has worked for several psychiatric hospitals in government and military environments; student counselling services; substance abuse programs; and private practice.
 In 1988 he completed his MA and 1995 his PhD.
 He is the WA Convener for ANZSSA and served on the executive of the Association for Counselling Psychologists for 4 years.
 He served as the international representative board member for the International Association for Counselling Services for 6 years, which is the Accreditation Association for University & College Counselling